Fannon/mobo/examples/init/model/README.md

 # Models
-* Read this file online at GitHub: [model/README.md](https://github.com/Fannon/mobo/blob/master/examples/init/model/README.md)
+> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/init/model/README.md).

-* See the corresponding [model/SCHEMA.md](https://github.com/Fannon/mobo/blob/master/examples/init/model/SCHEMA.md) for a technical description of all possible properties.
+> Refer to the corresponding [SCHEMA.md](https://github.com/Fannon/mobo/blob/master/examples/init/model/SCHEMA.md) for a technical description of all possible properties.

 ## Description
 Models will create Templates and Categories.
-They define the actual struc-ture of the development model.
+They define the actual structure of the development model.

 They usually declare:

 * Which models they inherit from
 * Which fields are used
 * The order of the fields